Whatapalaver/100_Days_of_Code/README.md

 RD50
 ---

 I discovered en.yml today the secret source of much weirdness in Rails.
-I coudln't fathom out a cryptic validation that referred to a model attribute that didn't exist but lo, it is 'translated' in en.yml.
+I couldn't fathom out a cryptic validation that referred to a model attribute that didn't exist but lo, it is 'translated' in en.yml.
 Pretty darn irritating I think.

 More API work and some battle with seeding complex relationships in the dev db so I can test my implementation of schema.org.

 Completed the Luhn exercism exercise after an incredible learning experience through the code review process.
 I'm sad I'm almost at the end.

+RD50
+---

+Train commute today so I took the opportunity to watch Lesson 2 of Fast.ai.
+I have a better understanding of the whole Deep Learning process now and am impressed by the notion of using image transformations to artificially boost your training data set.
+I also need to acquire some extra artist images to act as an 'untrained' validation set for my collections model.

 RD49
 ---

 Puzzling behaviour with conflicting migrations in the qa:deploy.
 The problem arises when we have overlapping migration changes across branches but deploy to the same environment.
 I do hope this isn't the way forward: [Migration conflicts](http://dgmstuart.github.io/blog/2017/04/12/how-to-recover-from-rails-database-schema-conflicts-when-rebasing/).

-Extracted a tonne of images from our collections site and strted to going through the motions of setting u a Deep Learning model in Collab.
+Extracted a tonne of images from our collections site and started to going through the motions of setting up a Deep Learning model in Collab.

 RD48
 ---